 It’s a popular concept.
-A 2014 Intuit study reported that 53% of all new startups in Canada are run by part-time entrepreneurs.
+An Intuit study reported that 53% of all new startups in Canada are run by part-time entrepreneurs.

 “It means that the average startup – defined as a business in operation for three years or less – is not what it is commonly assumed to be,” the Intuit report states.
 “The true portrait of a Canadian startup is the woman down the street who is working through nights and weekends in pursuit of her great new idea, while spending her days working for someone else.”